 In 1930 the small Rolleiflex was rushed into production.
 At introduction in 1931 there was a lot of interest for the camera.
 Production was raised from 500 to 1000 pieces a month.
 Unfortunately this was for a short while only and production numbers were quickly reduced.
 Especially the numbers of the cameras with f/3.5 Tessars were low.
 Low enough for it to be a collectors camera now.
 For production numbers, please see the serial numbers page for 4 by 4 Rolleiflexes of this site.

 There are 4 pre-war models.
-Early ones have Compur shutters, later ones Compur Rapid shutters with the fast speed of 1/500 sec.
-That is the same speed the Leica has.
+Early ones have Compur shutters, later ones Compur Rapid shutters with a top shutter speed of 1/500 sec.
+That is the same top speed as the Leica.
 The fourth model has the shutter completely covered and has the Rolleiflex name founded in high relief.

-At the end of WWII camera manufacturers were mainly interested in producing Medium format and 35 mm (24 x 36 mm) cameras.
+At the end of WWII camera manufacturers were mainly interested in producing Medium Format and 35 mm (24 x 36 mm) cameras.
 As early as 1945 roll film 127 was nearly obsolete.
-The pre-war small Rolleiflex had not been a commercial success and it is amazing that the factory even bothered to develop a new one for 127 size film in 1954.
+The pre-war small Rolleiflex had been commercially unsuccessful and it is amazing that the factory even bothered to develop a new model in 1954.
 An explanation may be that one of the factory owners, Mr Reinholt Heidecke, was a great fan of the small camera.

 According to Claus Prochnow, who worked with Richard Weiss, a number of other prototypes were produced well into the 1960s.
 They never went into production.

 The first series were finished in trendy grey.
-These are relatively easy to find.
+These are quite common.
 Some 64,000 cameras were finished in grey.
 Later on a small number were produced in traditional black.
 I own a black 4 by 4 Rolleiflex.